kuricarino/creator-forum-front-end/README.md

     * Better toggle of forms (i.e. the edit form closes if the delete button and message is displayed)

 ## Known Issues / Things to Consider
+* User login, sign up, and profile forms outline missing fields in red, but does not undo red outline once a user starts typing
 * Feedback form for an edit not close on submit - what if user wants to edit their feedback more than once?
     * Currently similar to IG, where users can post multiple comments
         * May lead to issues with spamming